 How To Clean Vivienne Westwood Jewellery

-Vivienne Westwood uses mostly sterling silver and brass alongside imitation metals and stones on their jewellery.
+Vivienne Westwood uses mostly sterling silver and brass alongside imitation metals and stones on their jewelry.
 Though all metals do tarnish over time regular cleaning and proper storage will extend the life of your most beloved pieces:

 Otherwise, if you don’t have this or you’re cleaning imitation metals you can use a soft toothbrush dipped in a mixture of lukewarm water and washing up liquid.
 Avoid using hard brushes and dip-in silver cleaning agents as they may damage any stones and oxidized finishes.

-How to prevent oxidisation:
+How to prevent oxidization:

-Tarnishing occurs when sterling silver and imitation metals come into contact with perfumes, salts, sulphuric compounds, skincare products, hair products, chlorine and acids from your skin.
+Tarnishing occurs when sterling silver and imitation metals come into contact with perfumes, salts, sulphuric compounds, skincare products, hair products, chlorine, and acids from your skin.
 Follow the below to prevent this:

 How to storage:

 Storing your jewelry properly can protect them from airborne reagents that lead to tarnishing.
 We recommend: